India accuses Pakistan of violating ceasefire along their border after reaching deal hours earlier

 Indian strikes hit Pakistani air bases

-Tensions have soared since the attack at a popular tourist site in India-controlled Kashmir left 26 civilians dead, mostly Indian Hindu tourists, on April 22.
+Tensions have soared since the attack at a popular tourist site in Indian-controlled Kashmir left 26 civilians dead, mostly Indian Hindu tourists, on April 22.

 “Befitting reply has been given to Pakistani actions,” Indian Col. Sofiya Qureshi said.